Skip to main content

 Authors: Stefania Pesavento, Dimos Touloumidis and Sofoklis Dais

-Title: From Data Spaces to Process Spaces: Enabling Event-Driven Coordination in the Physical Internet
+Practical & Innovation Contributions: From Data Spaces to Process Spaces: Enabling Event-Driven Coordination in the Physical Internet (Room 700)

 Moderator: Birger Schrevens

-Title: Modular Load Units and Vehicle Design for the Physical Internet: Operational Requirements and System-Level Impacts in Urban Logistics
+Practical & Innovation Contributions: Modular Load Units and Vehicle Design for the Physical Internet: Operational Requirements and System-Level Impacts in Urban Logistics (Room 406)

 Moderator: Raffaele Vergnani